Create Impact with a Client Persona

 - Scenario.
-Think about how this person finds you or your stories.
-Is it from an on-line search, a networking event, referral, or chance meeting?
+Think about how this person finds you and your business.
+Is it from an on-line search, a networking event, referral, or a chance meeting?

 - Goals.
 What does this person want?
-This is absolutely crucial to understand about your client persona.
+What help is this person seeking?
+Knowing this is absolutely crucial to understanding your client persona.

 - Challenges.
 Likewise, what challenges does this person face?